darton/ispconfig_dns-sync/README.md

 Create an ssh account named slavens on the server running the ispconfig panel.

+Create an account called slavens on the mysql server with the right to execute SELECT on the dns_soa table of the dbispconfig database.

 Set the IP address of the ispconfig server in the shadow_master_dns variable.

 In the masters variable, set the IP addresses of the master DNS servers.